In Egypt, Gazans sought to leave the war. But it’s not far behind.

 Some encounter unexpected reunions.

-“By chance, I ran into a friend from Gaza City in a market in Cairo,” Kawther, a mother-of-three who has lived in Cairo since April, tells the Monitor via Messenger.
+“By chance, I ran into a friend from Gaza City in a market in Cairo,” Kawther, a mother of three who has lived in Cairo since April, tells the Monitor via Messenger.

 “I cried, ‘You are here?!,’ and she immediately cried back, ‘You are here?!” she says.
 “We immediately hugged each other and laughed, we each didn’t know that the other was alive.”